 As a freelancer, you may spend your time chasing down client payments and struggling to maintain cash flow.
-Paying estimated taxes every quarter on your estimated profits for the year may seem like a bridge too far.
+Paying estimated taxes every quarter on your estimated profits for the year may seem like a bridge too far – you don’t feel like you have time to estimate taxes.
 In fact, many freelancers just say “the heck with it” and skip making estimated tax payments.
 They catch up by paying the entire amount every year come tax time.

 If this is your strategy, you may want to reconsider.
 According to the IRS, an increasing number of taxpayers face estimated tax penalties for not making their estimated tax payments.
 The number of people who paid an estimated tax penalty went from 7.2 million in 2010 to 10 million in 2015, an increase of nearly 40 percent.
 While the penalty amount depends on many factors, you could face fines of several hundred dollars or more.

 Click here to sign up for our free financial education email course.

 1. Educate yourself on the entire estimated tax process with help from IRS resources

 To better understand why you have to make estimated tax payments, it’s good to go directly to the source that receives those payments: the Internal Revenue Service (IRS).

 The IRS website offers a wealth of information on estimated tax payments, including a detailed description of who must pay estimated tax payments and who is exempt.
 The IRS website also provides details on estimated tax deadlines and how to calculate these estimations, if you don’t have the help of a tax professional to do this for you.